ElectionDataAnalysis/electiondata/docs/User_Guide.md

    * column_width
  * Available if appropriate for any file type:
    * thousands_separator
-Definitions and formats for these are in the template file.
-Do not use quotes or angle brackets.
+   * encoding (if not specified, `iso-8859-1` will be used).

- (3) Put formulas for reading information from the results file into `cdf_elements.txt`.
+ (3) Put formulas for parsing information from the results file into `cdf_elements.txt`.
 You may find it helpful to follow the example of the mungers in the repository.

+### Formulas for parsing information
-You can create concatenation formulas, referencing field names from your file by putting them in angle brackets.
+For many data formats, it is enough to create concatenation formulas, referencing field names from your file by putting them in angle brackets.

-For `txt`, `csv` and `xls` file types, here is an example.
+For simple `txt`, `csv` and `xls` file types, here is an example.
 ```
 name	raw_identifier_formula	source
 ReportingUnit	<County Name>	row